 ~/.dcos within your HOME directory.
 However, you can specify a different location by using the

 dcos.toml file.
 You can modify these settings with the

 dcos config command.

-dcos_url The the public master IP of your DC/OS installation.
+The public master IP of your DC/OS installation.
 This is set by default during installation.
 For example:

-mesos_master_url The Mesos mast URL.
+The Mesos master URL.
 This must be of the format:

 http://<host>:<port>.
 For example, to set your Mesos master URL:

-reporting Indicate whether to report usage events to Mesosphere.
+Indicates whether to paginate output.
 By default this is set to

 True.
 For example, to set to false: